warmcat/libwebsockets/minimal-examples/crypto/minimal-crypto-jwk/README.md

 -v <curve>|For EC keys, the curve, eg, "P-384"... this implies the key bits --kid "ID string"|Key identity string
---use "use[ use]"|Key use restriction (mutually exclusive with --key-ops): sig, enc --key-ops "op[ op]"|Key valid operations (mutually exclusive with --use): sign, verify, encrypt, decrypt, wrapKey, unwrapKey, deriveKey, deriveBits
+--use "use[ use]"|Key use restriction (mutually exclusive with --key-ops): sig, enc --alg <alg>|Specify the algorithm the key is designed for, eg "RSA1_5" --key-ops "op[ op]"|Key valid operations (mutually exclusive with --use): sign, verify, encrypt, decrypt, wrapKey, unwrapKey, deriveKey, deriveBits
 -c|Format the jwk as a linebroken C string
 --public <filepath>|Only output the full, private key, not the public version first